gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Azure IoT Direct Methods

 When you invoke a *Direct Method* from Azure, a message is sent to the device.
 This message includes the name of the direct method and a data payload.
-The device will action the request and then respond with an HTTP status code to indicate success or failure of an action along with an optional message.
+The device will action the request and then respond with an HTTP status code to indicate the success or failure of an action, along with an optional message.

 For more information refer to the [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover) article.